winhowes/AuthTranslator/README.md

 ## Logging

 AuthTranslator writes log messages to standard output using Go's `log/slog` package.
 Use the `-log-level` flag to control verbosity.
 Valid levels are `DEBUG`, `INFO`, `WARN` and `ERROR` with `INFO` as the default.
+Specify `-log-format json` to emit structured JSON instead of plain text.
 Each request generates an entry showing the HTTP method, host, path and remote address.
 Authentication failures, rate limiting events and upstream status codes are also logged.

 ## Health Checks and Metrics